|

 they been deemed sane but in practice this rarely happened.

-Parliament passed the Trial of Lunatics Act on the 25th of August 1883 which permitted juries to find a special verdict of not guilty by
+Parliament passed the Trial of Lunatics Act on the 25th of August 1883 which permitted

-(Queen Victoria) was unhappy with this and requested that the verdict be
+unhappy with this and requested that the verdict be changed to “guilty but

-been the victim of several attacks by insane persons and therefore had a genuine
+less than eight attacks by insane persons and therefore had a genuine personal

-personal interest in the outcome of cases.
+interest in the outcome of cases.
+A new book on these attacks, entitled “the

 The first reading of the Criminal Lunatics Bill, took place in

-parliament on the
+parliament on the 19th of June 1884.
+One

-19th of June 1884.
-One of its provisions was to require the Home
+of its provisions was to require the Home Secretary to order a medical

-practitioners, of any prisoner under sentence of death,
+examination, by two qualified medical practitioners, of any prisoner under

-where there was reason to believe that the prisoner was insane.
-Where such evidence was found the person was
+sentence of death, where there was reason to believe that the prisoner was

-it its original full title, which started taking patients from 1864.
-The Home Secretary could order a person
+Asylum, to give it its original full title, which started taking patients from

-accused of a felony who was certified as insane either
+person accused of a felony who was certified as insane either before or after a

-before or after a trial to be committed to an asylum.
-Such persons became known as “Secretary of
+trial to be committed to an asylum.
+Such

-State’s lunatics”.
-This power was
+persons became known as “Secretary of State’s lunatics”.
+This power was frequently used at the

-no less than 938 criminal lunatics were identified of whom 163 were sent to
+criminal lunatics were identified of whom 163 were sent to mental hospitals by

-mental hospitals by order of the Secretary of State, prior to trial.
+order of the Secretary of State, prior to trial.

 A Committee on Insanity and Crime was set

-up in 1923 under the chairmanship of Lord Justice Atkin
+up in 1923 under the chairmanship of Lord Justice Atkin which examined the

-be recognised that a person charged with an offence is not responsible for his
+recommend that it should be recognised that a person charged with an offence is

-act when the act is committed under an impulse which the prisoner was, by
+not responsible for his act when the act is committed under an impulse which

-mental disease, in substance deprived of any power to resist.
-The report pointed to the verdicts of
+the prisoner was, by mental disease, in substance deprived of any power to

-something that they knew to be wrong but something they were driven to do by an
+children, something that they knew to be wrong but something they were driven

-irresistible impulse.
-Under M’Naughten if they could be shown to have known their
+M’Naughten if they could be shown to have known their action was wrong then

-action was wrong then they would have been responsible for it.
-Two other recommendations were that accused
+they would have been responsible for it.

-persons should not be found on arraignment unfit to plead except on the
+on arraignment unfit to plead except on the evidence of at least two doctors,

-evidence of at least two doctors, save in very clear cases, and that provision
+save in very clear cases, and that provision should be made under Home Office

-should be made under Home Office regulations for examination of an accused
+regulations for examination of an accused person by an expert medical adviser

-defence, or the committing magistrate.
+at the request of the prosecution, the defence, or the committing magistrate.

 The 1930 Select Committee on Capital Punishment and the Royal